Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/Certificate_concepts.md

 located in the same geographic area as the people to whom it is issuing certificates.

-You can delegate certificate- issuing responsibilities to subordinate CAs.
+You can delegate certificate-issuing responsibilities to subordinate CAs.
 The X.509 standard includes a model for setting up a hierarchy of CAs as shown in the following figure.